Delta-Icons/android/.github/CONTRIBUTING.md

 ## Creating Secrets

-Go to `Settings → Secrets and Variables` and create the following repository secrets:
+Go to `Settings → Secrets and Variables → Actions` and create the following repository secrets:

   - `KEYSTORE_BASE64`